breadweb/extralife-helper/README.md

 ### Donations

 It's been really rewarding to see the Helper being used by so many people who are raising money for a great cause.
-I do not expect anything in return, but if you are determined, you could always make a donation on my [Extra Life page](https://www.extra-life.org/participant/bread) since this is all for the kids!
+I do not expect anything in return, but if you are determined, you could always make a donation on my [Extra Life page](https://www.extra-life.org/participant/bread) since this is all **F**or **T**he **K**ids!
 Thank you!

 <br>